-LEARN MORE: One Perfect Day in Siena
+LEARN MORE: Top 10 Things to Do in Siena

 Milan is home to the Duomo, world-class museums, trendy shopping areas, and Leonardo da Vinci’s “Last Supper.”
 This city is undergoing an architectural Renaissance and it is worth even a few hours on the fastest of itineraries.

 Duomo in Milan | Best places to visit in Italy

 Top Experiences: Walk on the roof of the Duomo, see Da Vinci’s “Last Supper,” go shopping at Galleria Vittorio Emanuele II.